Mitch Garver Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.
+- The White Sox pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.

-- The White Sox have the 22nd-ranked team ERA among all league pitching staffs (4.52).
+- The White Sox have a 4.52 team ERA that ranks 23rd among all league pitching staffs.

-- White Sox pitchers combine to surrender 99 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- The White Sox allow the fifth-most home runs in baseball (100 total, 1.4 per game).

-- Banks makes his first start of the season for the White Sox.

 © 2023 Data Skrive.
 All rights reserved.